Qiskit/documentation/README.md

 ## Improving IBM Quantum and Qiskit documentation

-Maintaining up-to-date documentation is a huge challenge for any software project, but especially for a field like quantum computing, because advances in new research and technological capabilities come at a face pace.
+Maintaining up-to-date documentation is a huge challenge for any software project, but especially for a field like quantum computing, because advances in new research and technological capabilities come at a fast pace.
 As a result, we greatly appreciate anyone who takes the time to support us in keeping this content accurate and up to the highest quality standard possible, to benefit the broadest range of users.

 Read on for more information about how to support this project: